 The deadline for submitting the PharmCAS application is May 1, 2021.
 In addition to the online application and application fee, applicants are strongly encouraged to forward official transcripts from all colleges and universities attended to PharmCAS by the May 1st date.
 PharmCAS will not consider applications complete and will not begin the verification process until all official transcripts have been received.

 Students are encouraged to complete their PharmCAS applications early in the cycle.
 CPG will consider completed applications on a first-come, first-served basis until all seats are filled.

 Pharmacy College Admissions Test (PCAT)

-Direct submission of scores from the Pharmacy College Admissions Test (PCAT) to the Pharmacy College Appliction Service (PharmCAS) using PCAT code 104 (PharmCAS).
+No PCAT score is required for admission, however, it is preferred that applicants whose cumulative and Science GPAs are below 2.75 arrange for direct submission of scores from the Pharmacy College Admissions Test (PCAT) to the Pharmacy College Application Service (PharmCAS) using PCAT code 104 (PharmCAS).

 - Applicants currently applying to another college within Midwestern University may have scores from the MCAT, DAT, or OAT transferred.